Organic grower spreading the word on heritage fruit

 Alongside the orchard is a huge vegetable garden, one of two on the property.
 Rob grows tomatoes, beans, heritage garlic (purple), parsnips, asparagus and a huge range of other vegetables.

 Dotted about the place are 200-litre plastic drums.
 These hold a surprisingly non-smelly, home-made mix of rotting leaves and fish, and is the only other fertiliser used on the property, specially made for the vegetable garden.

 “We make our own fertiliser using comfrey, nettles (grown in a bathtub so they don’t become invasive) and cleavers, – it’s about 80% comfrey leaves, 10% stinging nettles and 10% cleavers, then we fill it with water and let it rot down.

-“In this barrel we’ve got some fish carcases too, but we’ve added an enzyme from (biodynamic farmer and Lifestyle Block columnist) John Pearce from Shelly Beach Farm, and it eats all of the stuff out.
-So you can see it does smell, but with the enzyme it’s not too bad.
+“In this barrel, we’ve got some fish carcasses too, but we’ve added an enzyme from (biodynamic farmer and Lifestyle Block columnist) John Pearce from Shelly Beach Farm, and it eats all of the stuff out.
+So you can see it does smell, but with the enzyme, it’s not too bad.
 This will end up being our tomato food, and go on the beans, but we’ll dilute it, about one bucket to six.”